 In order to maintain the integrity of the Services, we must take measures to avoid creation of accounts by spammers.
 This is because if spammers use ProtonMail to send messages, ProtonMail’s IP addresses can become blocked by major mail providers such as Gmail, Yahoo, Outlook, etc.

 In order to pursue our legitimate interest of preventing the creation of accounts by spam bots or human spammers, we use a variety of human verification methods.
 Verification may also be requested for some sensitive operations besides account creation in order to protect against brute-force attacks.
 You may be asked to verify using either hCaptcha (or reCAPTCHA in the event that hCaptcha is unavailable), Email, or SMS.
-IP addresses, email addresses, and phone numbers provided are saved temporarily in order to send you a verification code and to determine if you are a spammer.
+IP addresses, email addresses, and phone numbers provided are saved temporarily in order to send you a verification code and for anti-spam purposes.
+The period of temporary data retention is determined by our legitimate interests of protecting the service from spam, and also by any applicable Swiss legal requirements we must comply with.
 If this data is saved permanently, it is always saved as a cryptographic hash, which ensures that the raw values cannot be deciphered by us.
 Learn More

 Our overriding policy is to collect as little user information as possible to ensure a completely private and anonymous user experience when using the Services.
 We have no technical means to access the content of your encrypted emails, files, and calendar events.

 Data collection is limited to the following:

 Visiting our website: We employ a local installation of open-source analytics tools.
 Analytics are anonymized whenever possible and stored locally (and not on the cloud).